 18. Ship Whistle

 A ship’s horn is known as a whistle and it is generally provided in duplicate.
 One is driven by air and the other is electrically operated.
+The whistle should be both manually and electrically operational from the bridge.

 19. Daylight Signalling Lamp